PhongTong/How-to-CAD-Creo/README.md

 * Learning how to use the loft and sweep commands.
 * Continuing to master previously explored tools, such as revolve, linear/circular patterns and plane creation.

-**Session Activity:** Using the tools learned on Session 5, we’ll design two instruments, namely:
+**Session Activities:** Using the tools learned on Session 5, we’ll design two instruments, namely:
 * A natural [Horn](https://hampsonhorns.com/wp-content/uploads/2023/01/TabardNaturalHorn1830.webp).
 * A classic [Trombone](https://upload.wikimedia.org/wikipedia/commons/f/f2/Yamaha_Tenor_trombone_YSL-891Z_%28re-crop%29.jpg).